-This NOFO is authorized under sections 501 and 502 of the Housing and Urban Development Act of 1970 (12 U.S.C. §§ 1701z-1 and 1701z-2).
-Funding is provided by the Consolidated Appropriations Act, 2021, approved December 27, 2020 (Public Law 116-260).
-This program is administered under HUD's Office of Lead Hazard Control and Healthy Homes (OLHCHH).
+The Healthy Homes and Weatherization Cooperation Demonstration program is authorized by Sections 501 and 502 of the Housing and Urban Development Act of 1970 (12 U.S.C.
+1701z-1 and 1701z-2) and funding is provided by the Consolidated Appropriations Act, 2022, approved March 15, 2022.
+(Public Law 117-103).

 II.
 Award Information.
 A. Available Funds

-Funding of approximately \$ 5,000,000 is available through this NOFO.
+Funding of approximately \$5,000,000 is available through this NOFO.

-Additional funds may become available for award under this NOFO, because of HUD's efforts to recapture funds, use carryover funds, or because of the availability of additional appropriated funds.
-Use of these funds is subject to statutory constraints.
+Additional funds may become available for award under this NOFO.
+Use of these funds might be subject to statutory constraints or other requirements.
 All awards are subject to the funding restrictions contained in this NOFO.